-- 1. The review process must include the following features. - 1.1 The necessary pre-requisite for any review will be a meeting between the student and/or the student's parents with the teacher who has assigned the grade. - 1.2 If there is no resolution, the matter shall be reviewed by the Principal. - 1.3 Clear timelines for requesting and holding a review must be set. - 1.4 The student and/or parents must be heard during the review. - 1.5 The teacher assigning the grade must be heard during the review. - 2.
+- 1. The review process must include the following features. - 1.1 The necessary prerequisite for any review will be a meeting between the student and/or his/her parents with the teacher who has assigned the grade. - 1.2 If there is no resolution, the matter shall be reviewed by the Principal. - 1.3 Clear timelines for requesting, and holding, a review must be set. - 1.4 The student and/or parents must be heard during the review. - 1.5 The teacher assigning the grade must be heard during the review. - 2.
 The Principal shall make the final decision on the review.